LateButSteady/Django_markdown/README.md

-# Django_markdown
-Example of Django markdown page

-# Post in markdown in your Django web application #
+# Post markdown pages in your Django web application #

 ## Tutorial ##
 1. Pull the repository